Looking into the murky future with Denton ISD

 Instead of the 800 or so new students previously predicted for the coming school year, demographers put the estimate closer to 600.

-Fewer students means less money: That 200-student shortfall would mean roughly $1.2 million less for DISD.
+Fewer students means less money: That 200-student shortfall would mean roughly $1.2 million less for Denton ISD.

 District officials assured board members that budget models include enough of a buffer to offset potential dips in enrollment growth.